kevinweber/aem-front/README.md

 3. Run the command listed in the "Usage" section in your terminal from a folder where you want to watch file changes.
 But you can basically run it from anywhere as long as you pass the correct path with the "-w" option.

-4. After successfully starting this script, a page will open in Chrome allowing you to install the corresponding Chrome extension.
-The extension is required to make BrowserSync working.
-You can also install the extension directly from the Chrome app store: https://chrome.google.com/webstore/detail/cmpbphecgagbhhociicpakhddeagjlih
+4. After successfully starting this script, you can/should install the corresponding Chrome extension.
+The script injects the required BrowserSync script automatically into your website and comes with a few handy configuration options.
+But you can also past the BrowserSync script into your website manually.
+You can install the extension directly from the Chrome app store: https://chrome.google.com/webstore/detail/cmpbphecgagbhhociicpakhddeagjlih

 Thanks to the [BrowserSync](https://www.npmjs.com/package/browser-sync) team and to [gavoja](https://github.com/gavoja) for [aemsync](https://www.npmjs.com/package/aemsync).